Schools for Africa

 - supply students with school materials and recreation equipment.

-The right to education gives children confidence and empowerment.
-An educated child is less likely to be a victim of violence or exploitation and more likely to invest in their community and the welfare of the next generation of children.
+Education gives children confidence and empowerment.
+An educated child is less likely to be a victim of violence or exploitation and more likely to invest in his or her community and the welfare of the next generation of children.

 The K.I.N.D.
 Fund for Kids In Need of Desks

-Late last year, the U.S. Fund for UNICEF teamed up with MSNBC's Lawrence O'Donnell to launch a unique donation campaign.
-Kids in Need of Desks aims to provide a first step towards creating child-friendly schools in Malawi, where only 1 in 5 school-children can sit at a proper desk.
+In late 2010, the U.S. Fund for UNICEF teamed up with MSNBC's Lawrence O'Donnell to launch a unique donation campaign.
+Kids in Need of Desks aims to provide a first step toward creating high-quality, inclusive schools in Malawi, where only 1 in 5 school children can sit at a proper desk.